-Jerome Goyard graduated from the Paris-Malaquais School of Architecture, France, after which he spent a year completing a research programme in India that focused on Indo-Islamic architecture and the urbanism of the old city of Jaipur, Rajasthan.
-He has worked at the world famous firm Shigru Ban Architects – Europe in the Centre Pompidou of Paris.
-Since 2010 he has led the competitions department at Fevre Gaucher – Architectes Urbanistes in Paris.
+During his studies in Paris-Malaquais school of Architecture, he spent one year on a research program in India about Indo-islamic architecture and urbanism of the old city of Jaipur, Rajasthan.
+After getting his diploma, he worked for one year at Shigeru Ban Architects Europe in the Centre Pompidou of Paris.
+Since 2010 he is the head of the competition pole of Fevre and Gaucher architects in Paris.

 The Sylvia K. Hassenfeld professor of Islamic and Middle Eastern studies at Brandeis University, Kanan Makiya was born in Baghdad; however, he left Iraq to study architecture at M.I.T.
 He later joined Makiya Associates to design and build projects in the Middle East.
 In 1981, he left the practice of architecture and began writing a book about Iraq.
 Republic of Fear: The Politics of Modern Iraq (1989) became a best-seller after Saddam Hussein’s invasion of Kuwait.
 Kanan’s next book, The Monument (1991), was an essay on the aesthetics of power and kitsch.
 Kanan has been profiled in many books and publications including The New Yorker (Jan 6, 1992) and The New York Times Magazine (Oct.7, 2007).

-Architect, a trustee of Architecture For Humanity London and the course director of architecture at Coventry University, Katherine McNeil’s work includes community development projects in Nepal, Ghana, Uganda, the Philippines and the UK.
+Architect and Academic at Coventry University, Katherine McNeil’s work includes community development projects in Nepal, Ghana, Uganda, the Philippines and the UK.
 Katherine’s experience includes projects such as the Patient Hotel for Great Ormond Street Hospital for Children and affordable housing in Westminster, London for Circle.
-Her special interests include appropriate design, grass roots community development and global neighbours.
+Her special interests include appropriate design and grass roots community development

 Kathy Basheva is a London-based RIBA-chartered architect with experience in the Far and Middle East, Europe and the UK.
 Kathy brings a unique international understanding and design flair to her work.
 She is a regular external critic at the Bauhaus school of architecture and has been invited as a critic to the AA, UCL Bartlett and UEL.
 Kathy is also the head of development and education at the National Association of Women in Construction (NAWIC).